contentful/apps/apps/slack/README.md

 ### General

 - Start ngrok with `ngrok https 3000`

+[//]: # "we might consider having a shared account for this, so that each user isn't using a separate app"

 - Create a new Slack app [here](https://api.slack.com/apps)
   - Add the ngrok URL as redirect URL (Features -> OAuth & Permissions -> Redirect URLs)
   - Enable token rotation (Features -> OAuth & Permissions)